haimkastner/kastnets-blog/contents/en/blog/flashing-tasmota-on-tuya-ir-bridge.md

   esptool.exe -vv -cb 115200 -cp COM6 -ca 0x00000 -bz 1M -bm dout -cf tasmota.bin
 ```

-Note that the `COM6` should replace by your device port from the early keep.
+Note that the `COM6` should be replaced by your device port from earlier.

 *Do not press 'Enter' yet, keep command ready to use*